‘Cycling’ magazine columnists.

 The later years of Rex and Peter.

 Sadly neither Rex nor Peter enjoyed good health in their later years.
 Peter spent time in a nursing home and apparently to the end still expected to depart riding his bike.
-Rex for his part mentioned trouble with his prostate when he visited Liverpool and perhaps that played a part in his final years.
-This photo was generously provided by a relative who had little knowledge of Rex’s fame, and was unable to identify the lady in the picture on the sideboard.
+Rex for his part gave a hilarious talk to Liverpool CTC members in the early sixties and mentioned trouble with his prostate in a chat with the writer.
+Perhaps that played a part in his final years.
+The photo below was generously provided by a relative who was unable to identify the lady in the picture on the sideboard.
 Could this have been his wife Ann who featured much in his adventures?
+Or perhaps Ann’s full name was Nancy.
+The book ‘Cycling Is Such Fun’ is dedicated to a person of that name.